A Conviction to Seek God’s Wisdom:

 Truthfully, I had never really read the Bible on my own.

+I’d followed along at church but never opened the Bible for myself.
+So, I took a deep breath, randomly opened the Good Book, and started reading.
 God knew I didn’t know what I was doing, and He knew I didn’t even know what I was looking for.
 But He knew what I needed to see.
+I opened my Bible to the Book of Matthew and started reading chapter seven.
+Jesus spoke about the difference between a false and a true believer.

 Jackpot!
 Or so I thought.

 I came to verses 13-14 and paused as Jesus pointed out that there are two paths: one wide and one narrow; one is the truth, and the other is a lie; one is easy, and one is difficult.
 Few even find it, let alone walk on it.
+These verses were thought-provoking and scary but not as scary as the ones next, verses 21-23:

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
 22 Many will say to me on that day, ‘Lord, Lord, did we not prophesy in your name and in your name drive out demons and in your name perform many miracles?’
 23 Then I will tell them plainly, ‘I never knew you.
 Away from me, you evildoers!’